Kenneth E. Boulding: US academic life, 1937-1975

 In a state of spiritual crisis Boulding managed to finish his textbook, Economic Analysis, which he had started in the free summer semesters at Colgate in the previous two years.
 This work would become a bestseller and earned him even more respect in the field of economics.

 From 1942 to 1943, Boulding taught at Fisk University, a historically black school in Nashville, Tennessee.

-From 1945 to 1949 he was a faculty member of Iowa State College, now Iowa State University, and from 1949 to 1967 he was a faculty member of the University of Michigan.
-In 1967 he joined the faculty of the University of Colorado at Boulder, where he remained until his retirement.
+From 1945 to 1949 he was a faculty member of Iowa State College at Ames, Iowa, now Iowa State University.

+From 1949 to 1967 he was a faculty member of the University of Michigan.

+In 1967, he joined the faculty of the University of Colorado at Boulder, where he remained until his retiremen}t.